kanru-wang/notes/LLM_and_prompt_engineering.md

 - Principle 2: Give the model time to “think”
     - Tactic 1: Specify the steps required to complete a task
     - Tactic 2: Instruct the model to work out its own solution before rushing to a conclusion
-    - E.g. ask LLM's answer to contain answers to many small steps, each separated by delimiters, or in a specific format, so the answer can be easily parsed, and only display the last paragraph to the user.

 How to reduce made-up statements
 - First ask the model to find relevant information/quotes
 - Then ask the model to answer the question based on the relevant information/quotes

-## LangChain
+## Techniques and LangChain

 https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/

-- LangChain helps parse/transform model’s output from string to JSON
 - LLM is stateless; previous conversations are just saved in the memory as context.
-LangChain helps summarize previous conversations to reduce the memory usage
+LangChain use LLM to summarize previous conversations to reduce the memory usage
 - Regarding LangChain's Router Chain
     1. User provides a different prompt for each different problem, resulting in a "router".
     2. User also provides a prompt to ask the LLM to choose the best prompt among the aforementioned prompts